-Cannabidiol (CBD) oil comes from the Cannabis plant and has become a popular alternative therapy for a range of conditions over the past few years.
+Cannabidiol (CBD) oil is a popular alternative therapy.
 People report using CBD oil to help reduce pain, anxiety, and sleep disorders.

 Due to the prohibition of cannabis and associated research restrictions, there are limited evidence from human studies to support the benefits of CBD oil.
 However, with the legalization of cannabis in some regions around the globe, research in this area is gaining momentum.